Version: April 30, 2026

 * Judges and Experts;

-By creating, publishing, or participating in an event on Vanguard, the relevant party agrees to comply with this Framework.
+By creating, publishing, or participating in an event, you agree to comply with this Framework as part of the platform’s operational rules.

 ---